Genu valgum: Treatment

 The treatment of genu valgum in children depends on the underlying cause.
 Developmental also known as idiopathic genu valgum is usually self-limiting and resolves during childhood.
 Genu valgum secondary to nutritional rickets is typically treated with lifestyle modifications in the form of adequate sun exposure to ensure receiving the daily requirements of vitamin D and nutrition with a rich calcium diet.
 Additionally, calcium and vitamin D supplementations may be used.
-If the deformity does not resolve despite the above conservative treatment and the deformity is severe and causing gait impairment, then surgery can be an option.
-Typically, guided growth surgery is used to straighten the deformed bone.
+Some residual genu valgum deformities of healed nutritional rickets tend to improve spontaneously over time provided they maintain the healed status with no relapse of rachitic activity.
+Younger and middle-aged children under the age of eight years are more likely to remodel or self-correct spontaneously without the need for corrective surgery.
+Similarly, children with moderate deformities are more likely to remodel or self-correct spontaneously.
+This applies to angular knee deformities in general namely genu valgum and genu varum.
+Children with more severe deformities and those over the age of eight years (older children) are less likely to remodel spontaneously.
+Corrective surgery in the form of guided growth may be considered in such patients.
+Guided growth is the most common surgical intervention used to straighten the deformed bone.
 Genu valgum arising from osteochondrodysplasia usually needs repeated guided growth surgical interventions.
 Genu valgum secondary to trauma depends on the degree of physical damage.
 Usually, limb reconstruction procedures are needed, especially if trauma occurs in the early years of life where the anticipated remaining longitudinal bone growth is great.

 The treatment of genu valgum in adults depends on the underlying cause and the degree of joint involvement namely arthritis.
 Bone corrective osteotomies and prosthetic joint replacement may be used depending upon the patient's age and symptomatology in terms of pain and functional impairment.
 Weight loss and substitution of high-impact for low-impact exercise can help slow progression of the condition.
 With every step, the patient's weight places a distortion on the knee toward a knocked knee position, and the effect is increased with increased angle or increased weight.
 Even in the normal knee position, the femurs function at an angle because they connect to the hip girdle at points much further apart than they connect at the knees.

 Working with a physical medicine specialist such as a physiatrist, or a physiotherapist may assist a patient in learning how to improve outcomes and use the leg muscles properly to support the bone structures.
 Alternative or complementary treatments may include certain procedures from Iyengar Yoga or the Feldenkrais Method.